zamanehsani/listing/README.md

 ## Stack

-- Next.js v15.1.0
+- Next.js v15.1.6
+- Iconify/react v5.2.0
+- Tailwindcss v3.4.1
-- NextUI for UI components
+- [HeroUI](https://www.heroui.com/) for UI components and theme
+- [Framer motion](https://motion.dev/) which comes with HeroUI as well.

 ## Live Demo

 Check out the live demo at [https://listing-smoky.vercel.app](https://listing-smoky.vercel.app).

+## Note:

+This of course has room for improvement and there are many ways it can be optimized specially in sorting and filtering.
+I beleive this good enought at this stage.